foodnome/handbook/Hiring Documents/Guide to Your Equity.md

 ~$2,000,000 was raised on notes with a cap of $10m

-Anyone is always welcome to ask Charley or Matt any questions they have about their options, Foodnome’s fundraising, or anything else related to equity at Foodnome.
+Anyone is always welcome to ask Akshay or Matt any questions they have about their options, Foodnome’s fundraising, or anything else related to equity at Foodnome.
 However, everyone should also consult a lawyer before making important financial decisions, especially regarding their equity because there are complex legal and tax requirements that may apply.